lngns/OCP3/README.md

 By default, the `@noinspection`, `@return`, `@param`, `@var` and `@throws` annotations are ignored.
 When an annotation is recognized, an object of the associated class name will be created with a map containing the entity's identity, and the passed arguments, passed to the constructor.
 The map is of the form `["Type" => string, "Symbol" => string]` where `Type` is one of `\PHOC\Annotations::T_CLASS`, `::T_FIELD`, `::T_METHOD` or `::T_FUNCTION`.
 In the case the indicated class does not exist, a `\PHOC\AnnotationException` is raised.
 Such exceptions are not meant to be caught.
-As annotation deduction is triggered by the autoloader, it is a non-deterministic process.
+Again, as annotation deduction is triggered by the autoloader, it is a non-deterministic process.

 ## XML Templating